Shahram Nazeri: Career

 Shahram Nazeri has been established as a significant artist in Iran since the 1970s.
 His first albums which were in the form of mutual albums with Mohammad-Reza Shajarian, were published by the Chavoush institute by the end of the late 1970s.
 The content of these albums were filled with liberalism and patriotic ideas.

 Nazeri has released over forty recordings to date.
 His 1984 album The One Hundred-Petalled Rose (Gol-e Sadbarg) has held the record for the highest selling album of Persian classical music and Sufi music in history.
 His musical talents were first nurtured by his mother at a very young age.
 Throughout his childhood, he was under the tutelage of the most renowned masters of Persian music including Abdollah Davami, Nourali Boroumand, and Mahmood Karimi.
 At eleven, he performed on the national Iranian television live for the first time.
 By age 29, he had gained a loyal fan base.
 He has continued to perform in Iran and abroad over the course of the last two decades.
-He has performed at major venues worldwide, including The festival of Avignon, Theâtre de la Ville in Paris and The Tokyo Summer festival.
+He has performed at major venues worldwide, including The Festival of Avignon, Theâtre de la Ville in Paris and The Tokyo Summer Festival.

 At his concert in Kermanshah in 2014, he performed a Kurdish song containing the lyrics: "I am from Kermanshah, I don’t speak Persian," prompting condemnation from Iranian authorities, and accusations of Kurdish nationalism.

-In 2019 he cancelled his annual concert in Konya, Turkey due to Turkey's offensive into Rojava in Syria with the following statement and had never given a concert in Turkey ever since.
+In 2019 he cancelled his annual concert in Konya, Turkey due to Turkey's offensive into Rojava in Syria with the following statement and has not performed in Turkey since.

 “This year, I will not do the concert in (the Iranian month of) Azar in Konya in solidarity with the sufferings of the Kurdish women, men and children of Syria and to show respect for the selfless and lovely people of my country, because Rumi is the voice of human conscience and the herald of peace and friendship in the world.
 He has always composed the lesson of goodness, humanity and love in seventy thousand couplets.”